pankajk22/Operating-System-Assignments/README.md

 # Operating-System-Assignments
-This repository contains all assignments of the course(Operating Systems) I took in Fall Semester at IIT Ropar
+This repository contains some of the assignments of course(Operating Systems) I took in Fall Semester at IIT Ropar